davidbolet/PostgreSQL_course/session-01.md

 - Learn about ACID properties and their implementation in PostgreSQL.
 - Learn about users and roles in postgres.
 - Use PostgreSQL CLI tools and Docker for practical setup.
+- Learn different ways to connect to PostgreSQL from java.

 ---